Nikhil-Sachan28/news-app/README.md

-# news-app
+# Compact-News-app
+Informer is a news app that selects latest and best news from multiple national and international sources and summarises them to present in a short and crisp 60 words or less format, personalized for you
-a online news app named informer where you can just scroll the screen and read recent news. if we need then we can modeify this app to show for example just sport news or just bussiness news.
+A News app named where you can just scroll the screen and read recent news.